Outreach Activities

 Tuition and Fees

 Students return home each weekend.
-Students who live at a distance are welcome to apply if they have relatives or family friends who live in the area and with whom they can stay on the weekends, or can make arrangements outside of Rutgers for weekend home hospitality for the three weekends (9 nights) during the program.
+Students who live at a distance are welcome to apply if they have relatives or family friends who live in the area and with whom they can stay on the weekends, or (at additional cost) can make arrangements outside of Rutgers for weekend home hospitality for the three weekends (9 nights) during the program.

 How to Apply